 - hybrid working for professionals.

-She is committed to translating her academic research for a practitioner audience, so alongside her directorship and professorship at Cass Business School and fellowship at Harvard Law School, she acts as an advisor to many of the world’s leading professional organizations.
+She is committed to translating her academic research for a practitioner audience, so alongside her directorship and professorship at Bayes Business School (formerly Cass) and fellowship at Harvard Law School, she acts as an advisor to many of the world’s leading professional organizations.
 She also acts as a non-executive director and governmental advisor.

-Since 2007 Laura has been Professor in the Management of Professional Service Firms at Cass Business School, University of London, and Director of the Centre for Professional Service Firms.
+Since 2007 Laura has been Professor in the Management of Professional Service Firms at Bayes Business School (formerly Cass), University of London, and Director of the Centre for Professional Service Firms.
 She is a member of the Executive Committee of the Business School.
 She is also Senior Research Fellow at Harvard Law School’s Center on the Legal Profession.

 For ten years Laura was Associate Professor at the University of Oxford’s Saïd Business School and a Fellow of St Anne’s College, Oxford.
 Before becoming an academic, Laura worked as an investment banker and strategy consultant.